How to Set Up A Successful Writing Center

 • How will you organize and store it all?

 Draw it out!
 Sketch your ideal writing center.
-This is probably not going to be what you want to hear but the it is unlikely you will be successful the first time around.
+This is probably not going to be what you want to hear, but it is unlikely you will be successful the first time around.
 It took me 4 years until I had the system you see below set up.
-And I still don’t find it entirely ideal (mostly because it’s in front of cabinets that I need to open from time to time) but it’s an improvement from what it used to be.
+And I still don’t find it entirely ideal (mostly because it’s in front of cabinets that I need to open from time to time), but it’s an improvement from what it used to be.
 I would consider student access to supplies to be the most important thing.

 The topic cards above are from A Cupcake for the Teacher.